-Shut the engine down, wet the parking brake and wait for all moving parts to stop before leaving the cab.
+Shut the engine down and wait for all moving parts to stop before leaving the cab.
+Ensure the park brake is set.

-19. Block transport axle tires so the swather will not move once the windrower has been removed from the swather.
+- 17. Reduce the amount of float pressure to minimum and carefully lower the swather until the weight is fully on the transport wheel, transport jack and hitch jack. - 18.
+Block transport axle tires so the swather will not move once the windrower has been removed from the swather. - 19.
+Disconnect the hydraulic tilt cylinder from the swather, and place the cylinder in it's storage position. - 20.

-Store Hydraulic Tilt Cylinder

-- 20. Disconnect the hydraulic tilt cylinder from the swather, and place the cylinder in it's storage position (see Illustration A). - 21.
 Disconnect the safety chain.

-Final Dismounting Steps.
+6.10 - Final Dismounting Steps.

-- 22. Remove the pins keeping the lock arms in the 'locked' position and reposition the lock arms on each of the mounting boots to the 'dismount' position as shown. - 23.
-Release windrower float pressure by unloading pressure from the accumulators (see windrower operators manual).

-Restart the windrower and lower the lift arms while slowly backing away until the lift arms are clear of the table.
+- 21. Remove the pins locking the lift arms in the mounting boots. - 22.
+Release the quick attach latch on the windrower lift arms as described in the windrower operator manual. - 23.
+Restart the windrower and set it to Header Removal Mode (see windrower operators manual for details).
+Lower the lift arms while slowly backing away until the lift arms are clear of the table.